School-based support

 School of Science, Engineering & Environment

 As part of the employability offer, SEE offers a Year in Industry option within the majority of undergraduate programmes.
-Industry collaboration is continued with programmes such as the HackCamp focused on computing students together with industry speakers from a variety of sectors.
-In addition, The Maker Space offers students the chance to develop skills by utilising equipment such as 3D printers, laser-cutting machines and electronic circuit boards for academic or personal projects.
+HackCamp allows students to work on an intensive software development project with a live client.
+The Maker Space offers students the chance to develop skills using equipment such as 3D printers, laser-cutting machines and electronic circuit boards for academic or personal projects.

-Placement drop-ins are currently scheduled weekly during term-time at the new SEE building between 13:00-15:30 on Wednesdays.
-Queries related to placements and employability can be sent to see-placements-industry@salford.ac.uk.
+Placement drop-ins are weekly during term-time.
+They take place at the SEE building from 13:00-15:30 on Wednesdays.
+Contact us for queries related to placements and employability.